jonlpersson/ed-latimore/site/_posts/2021-02-19-8-unconventional-ways-to-get-over-someone.md

 This can happen without post-relationship hooking up, but it’s impossible to overcome if physical contact continues.
 It's best to find a new relationship.
 If finding a new partner is something you stuggle with, then read my [guide on getting into relationships](https://edlatimore.com/how-to-get-into-a-relationship/).

-### 6\.
+## 6\.
 Don’t ask about your ex

-Don’t get your private-eye on and spy on their social media accounts.
+Don’t get your private eye on and spy on their social media accounts.

 Don’t ask anyone how they’re doing or who they’re seeing now.